1. Output information

 Administrative data

-Most of the survey price data come from a statutory monthly survey.
-However, some PPI are supplemented by third-party administrative data.
+Most of the price data used to compile PPI come from the statutory monthly surveys collected by the Office for National Statistics (ONS).
+However, some PPI are supplemented by third-party administrative data, which are used to calculate index values with the same methodology as applied to survey prices.
 These sources are:

 The National Cotton Council of America (NCCA) is the source of price data for upland cottons used to produce the IPI "Imports of fibre crops" (A0116).
 This IPI is compiled using an existing index provided by the NCCA.
 Their index is calculated as an average of the five cheapest price quotes from a selection of internationally traded upland cottons.
 These price quotes primarily derive from Asia.

 The International Tea Committee (ITC) is the source of import data for various teas such as Kolkata, Columbo and Kochi, which are used to produce the IPI "Imports of processed tea and coffee" (C1083).
 This index, based on the monthly average price calculated from weekly auction prices, uses data sourced from central brokers at various tea auctions.
-The ITC data, considered the industry's most comprehensive, are used to calculate index values with the same methodology as applied to statutory survey prices.
+The ITC data are considered the industry's most comprehensive.

 The Metal Bulletin is the source of import data used within a number of IPI indices, which are compiled by calculating an average price for the month from a number of spot prices taken throughout the month, for a range of non-ferrous metals.
 These indices are: